wp-plugins/dreamgrow-scroll-triggered-box/readme.txt

 == Frequently Asked Questions ==

-= Box does not show up, or box shows only in one browser and not in another =
+= Box does not show up.
+Box shows only in one browser and not in another =

 * Possibly you have checked "Where and how to trigger?"->"show"->"Admin only" and not logged in, or logged in only in one browser.
 * If you have closed box from "x" (close button in upper right corner) or made submission, it waits till the time defined in "Popup frequency" setting.
 To overcome this you must either: